 This policy has been written to serve as the basis for identifying commercialism in submissions and presentations prepared for the Society forums.

-: Use of brand names, product names, trade names, and/or trademarks is forbidden.
-Where this would make the submission or presentation significantly more difficult to understand, the Program Committee chairperson, technical reviewers selected by the Program Committee chairperson, session convener, and/or staff will judge whether the use of trade names, etc., is necessary and acceptable.
+Excessive use of brand names, product names, trade names, and/or trademarks is forbidden.
+A general guideline is to use proprietary names once and thereafter to use generic descriptors or neutral designations.
+Where this would make the submission or presentation significantly more difficult to understand, the Program Committee chairperson, technical reviewers selected by the Program Committee chairperson, session convener, and/or staff will judge whether the use of trade names, tec., is necessary and acceptable.

-It may be useful to report the extend of application of technologies, products, or services; however, such statements should review the extend of application of all generically similar technologies, products, or services in the field.
+It may be useful to report the extent of application of technologies, products, or services; however, such statements should review the extent of application of all generically similar technologies, products, or services in the field.
 Specific commercial installations may be cited to the extent that their data are discussed in the submission or presentation.

 Although general comparisons of products and services are prohibited, specific generic comparisons that are substantiated by the reported data are allowed.